Spring WorkshopJanuary 4, 2021

-Come in to Spa Diva, enjoying a warm Sea Salt foot soak and foot scrub, follow by nail care treatment then balance your senses and ground yourself as your feet are massaged through finger point pressure.
+Come in to Spa Diva, enjoying a warm Sea Salt foot soak and foot scrub, follow by nail care and callus treatment then balance your senses and ground yourself as your feet are massaged through finger point pressure.
 Reflexology relieves tension throughout your body through corresponding reflex points on your feet.
 Wonderful for decreasing pain and stress as well as giving some much needed TLC on your feet.

 ** ADD-ON TO THIS TREATMENT: